Rae Anderson (athlete): Skiing

 After the 2017 World Para Athletics Championships in London, Anderson transferred to skiing with the aim of competing at the 2022 Winter Paralympics.
 She is classified as LW9-1.
 At the 2022 Winter Paralympics, Anderson finished seventh in the Women's Slalom Standing and tenth in the Women's Giant Slalom Standing.

+Football

+In 2022, Anderson became a member of the Paramatildas.
+She was awarded received the Rookie of the Year title in 2022.